mbaldassaro/sampler/README.md

 devtools::install_github("mbaldassaro/sampler”); library(sampler)
 ```

-The sampler R package comes with the following in-memory datasets:
+The sampler R package includes the following datasets:

 * ```albania```: dataset containing 2017 Albania election results by polling station published by the Central Election Commission and opened by the Coalition of Domestic Observers & Democracy International
 * ```opening```: dataset containing 2017 Albania election observation findings on polling station opening process by the Coalition of Domestic Observers (CDO) CDO conducted a statistically-based observation (SBO) exercise, deploying observers to a random sample of polling stations for the 25 June 2017 Albanian elections.
 This is a subset of observation data collected by CDO observers that includes data that was used to perform statistical analysis

-See [reference manual](https://cran.r-project.org/web/packages/sampler/sampler.pdf) for full documentation of datasets and functions.
+Full documentation of datasets and functions can be found on [RDocumentation](https://www.rdocumentation.org/packages/sampler)

-The package provides the following functionality:

 ### Determine random sample size